ubcdlab/pr-issue-topology-project/README.md

 # Revealing Work Practices in Pull-Based Software Development through Issue-PR Graph Topologies

 Scripts and data for quantitative analysis in the above paper and associated CPSC448 Directed Studies work.
+Additional data is available [here](https://osf.io/29aev/).

 The goal of this work is to enable topological analysis of PR-Issue networks on GitHub via graph database queries, an image generation module, and many statistics scripts.